danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 At this point, since the key files only exist on your laptop, yours is the only machine capable of decrypting the credentials yaml file.
 The next steps are about ensuring others can as well.

-The key to understanding this is if Rails can't find a key file at `config/credentials/{env}.key`, it will read it from `RAILS_MASTER_KEY` environment variable.
+If Rails can't find a key file at `config/credentials/{env}.key`, it will read it from `RAILS_MASTER_KEY` environment variable.
 Since the key files are not committed, the solution in all other environments is to ensure the `RAILS_MASTER_KEY` environment variable is populated.

 ### Step 5: Update Continuous Integration

 If you have a continuous integration system that runs tests, such as GitHub Actions, Circle CI, Travis CI, etc. That system will need access to the test master key to decrypt the test credentials file.
-Recall that currently the test credentials file `config/credentials/test.yml.enc` has been committed, but the key to decrypt it is at `/config/credentials/test.key`, which only exists on your laptop.
+Recall that currently the test credentials file `config/credentials/test.yml.enc` has been committed, but the key to decrypt it is at `config/credentials/test.key`, which only exists on your laptop.
 This means if the CI system were to run on the branch where you just committed, it will fail because it won't have access to the secrets.

 Most CI systems have a way to populate a secret via their web dashboards, and make it available to the workflow as an environment variable.
-Go ahead and do this, creating a new secret/environment variable `RAILS_MASTER_KEY`, and populate it with the value from the file on your laptop: `/config/credentials/test.key`
+Go ahead and do this, creating a new secret/environment variable `RAILS_MASTER_KEY`, and populate it with the value from the file on your laptop: `config/credentials/test.key`

 Details of how to do this are CI-specific, for example here's how to [use secrets in GitHub actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).